The Hewlett Foundation Fellows Program

 The program offers fellows an opportunity to inform and enrich their understanding of philanthropy and of specific subject matter by being directly involved with grantmaking in the Foundation’s areas of interest, while offering fresh insights and outside expertise and capacity to the Foundation and its programs.
 Fellows are early to mid-career professionals with strong research and critical thinking skills who are interested in exploring a future career in philanthropy or in one of the Foundation’s areas of interest.

-Each Fellow is assigned to one of the Foundation’s five programs for a two-year term.
+Each Fellow is assigned to one of the Foundation’s five programs for a three-year term.
 They have two main goals: deepen their own understanding of philanthropy and contribute to the grantmaking, strategic planning, communications, and collaboration practices of their program.

 Fellows work closely with program officers and directors on specific initiatives.
 Their role varies by program, but often includes managing grants, leading research or communications projects, designing new monitoring and evaluation practices, and establishing collaborative projects across programs.